KampotKaca/Hyperflow/Readme.md

 The project is divided into several key components:

 ### 1. **Core Engine Components**
-- **Main Entry Point (`main.cpp`)**: Runs the engine, passes window configuration, and program lifecycle evens, like start, update, renderer, quit and etc.
+- **Main Entry Point (`main.cpp`)**: Runs the engine, passes window configuration, and program lifecycle evens, like start, update, renderer, quit etc.
 - **EngineData**: Configures the main parameters for the engine, including rendering API, lifecycle callbacks, and window settings.

 ### 2. **Rendering API**